-1. Accessible disclosure of major independent expenditures to specific City Council/Mayoral candidates.
+2. Accessible disclosure of major independent expenditures to specific City Council/Mayoral candidates.

 Follow the money.
 While a campaign can be won based on values and proposals, it also can unfortunately be clinched with effectively used monetary resources.
 In recent years, Mayoral and City Council elections in San José have witnessed a gradual rise in total campaign spending through political organizations.
-Over \$1.8 million was spent on the District 4 and District 6 San José City Council races in 2020.1 While political organizations are currently required to disclose their independent expenditures on their 496 Forms, more can be done for the everyday San Joséan to ensure that the information is quickly accessible and easily transparent through an interface design fit for a city located in Silicon Valley.
+Over \$1.8 million was spent on the District 4 and District 6 San José City Council races in 2020.
+While political organizations are currently required to disclose their independent expenditures on their 496 Forms, the Fair Campaign and Political Practices Board is encouraged to study and develop a transparent interface design that ensures everyday San Joséans can quickly gain accessible and easily transparent campaign expenditure information .
+The interface design should be fit for a city located in Silicon Valley.